Accelerationism: Left-wing accelerationism

-Left-wing accelerationism (or left-accelerationism) is espoused by figures such as Nick Srnicek, Alex Williams, Ray Brassier, Reza Negarestani and Peter Wolfendale.
+Left-wing accelerationism (or left-accelerationism) is espoused by figures such as Nick Srnicek, Alex Williams, Ray Brassier, Reza Negarestani, and Peter Wolfendale.
 Fluss and Frim characterize it as seeking "to accelerate past capitalism by democratizing productive technologies".
 Left-accelerationism draws upon the work of Mark Fisher, particularly his hauntology.
-Noys characterizes him as seeking to grasp unrealized cultural possibilities of the past to construct a better future against a stagnant neoliberal culture, while Gamez considers his hauntology to be a critique of Land in finding capitalism to be unable to deliver a promised future, leaving only unrealized imaginaries.
 Fisher, writing on his blog k-punk, had become increasingly disillusioned with capitalism as an accelerationist, citing working in the public sector in Blairite Britain, being a teacher and trade union activist, and an encounter with Žižek, whom he considered to be using similar concepts to the CCRU but from a leftist perspective.
 At the same time, he became frustrated with traditional left wing politics, believing they were ignoring technology that they could exploit.
+Noys characterizes Fisher as seeking to grasp unrealized cultural possibilities of the past to construct a better future against a stagnant neoliberal culture, while Gamez considers his hauntology to be a critique of Land in finding capitalism to be unable to deliver a promised future, leaving only unrealized imaginaries.
+According to Trafford and Wolfendale, Fisher proposed using the term "accelerationism" for an active political project, developing CCRU themes in an egalitarian and anti-capitalist manner.

 Noys notes Fisher's essay "Terminator vs Avatar" as an example of his "cultural accelerationism".
 Here, Fisher claimed that while Marxists criticized Libidinal Economy for asserting that workers enjoyed the upending of primitive social orders, nobody truly wants to return to those.
 Therefore, rather than reverting to pre-capitalism, society must move through and beyond capitalism.
 Fisher praised Land's attacks on the academic left, describing the academic left as "careerist sandbaggers" and "a ruthless protection of petit bourgeois interests dressed up as politics."
-He also critiqued Land's interpretation of Deleuze and Guattari, stating that while superior in many ways, "his deviation from their understanding of capitalism is fatal" in assuming no reterritorialization, resulting in not foreseeing that capitalism provides "a simulation of innovation and newness that cloaks inertia and stasis."
-Citing Fredric Jameson's interpretation of The Communist Manifesto as "see[ing] capitalism as the most productive moment of history and the most destructive at the same time", he argued for accelerationism (in terms of the 1970's French thinkers) as an anti-capitalist strategy, criticizing the left's moral critique of capitalism and their "tendencies towards Canutism" as only helping the narrative that capitalism is the only viable system.
-In another article on accelerationism, Fisher stated "the revolutionary path is the one that allies with deterritorialising forces of modernisation against the reactionary energies of reterritorialisation."
+He also argued that while Land's interpretation of Deleuze and Guattari is superior in many ways, his rejection of their view that capitalism reterritorializes is a mistake; capitalism appears innovative while being stagnant.
+Fredric Jameson interpreted The Communist Manifesto as viewing capitalism as both the most destructive and productive moment in history; citing this, Fisher argued for accelerationism (in terms of Deleuze, Guattari, and Lyotard) as an anti-capitalist strategy.
+He criticized the left's moral critique of capitalism and their "tendencies towards Canutism" as only helping the narrative that capitalism is the only viable system.
+In another article on accelerationism, Fisher stated "the revolutionary path is the one that allies with deterritorialising forces of modernisation against the reactionary energies of reterritorialisation", arguing that while there is no outside from capitalism, very little necessarily belongs to capitalism; potentials restricted under capitalism could be actualized under different conditions.